Keystone Service: Modern improvements

 In November 1996, as part of a general cutback of Regional Rail service, SEPTA cut service back to Downingtown, leaving Parkesburg and as Amtrak-only stations.
 Amtrak added the stations to several existing round trips as a result.
 Amtrak discontinued its stops at and (both served only by a single round trip) on April 5, 1998, reducing the number of suburban stations shared by SEPTA and Keystone Service trains to four.

 Beginning in 2000, Amtrak and PennDOT spent $166 million to rehabilitate the Philadelphia to Harrisburg Main Line.
 This included the restoration of fully electrified service, as well as track improvements for a top speed of 110 mph.
 When the project was completed and electric service began in October 2006, travel times between Harrisburg and Philadelphia were reduced from 120 minutes to 95 minutes, with further time savings for through trains by eliminating the need for an engine change at Philadelphia.
 Service was also increased from 11 to 14 daily round trips.
 By FY 2010, ridership was up 91% since FY 2000 and 58% since FY 2006.

 Later improvements aimed to develop a sealed corridor without public at-grade crossings, which would allow future speed increases to 125 mph west of Philadelphia.
 The last two such at-grade crossings on the line, located just east of Mount Joy, were closed on September 24, 2014.
 They were replaced with a bridge connecting to a nearby street.
 However, private crossings continued to be used on the line.
 One private crossing east of Mount Joy was closed soon after a train collided with a tractor using the crossing.
 Today, only one private crossing remains on the line, west of Lancaster on a private roadway leading to a substation.

 On March 18, 2020, Amtrak temporarily suspended all Keystone Service trains due to declining demand because of the ongoing COVID-19 pandemic.
 Service between Philadelphia and Harrisburg resumed on June 1, 2020, with all-reserved seating.
 On July 6, 2020, Amtrak restored one Keystone Service train in each direction running the full route between New York City and Harrisburg.
 Amtrak restored full service between Philadelphia and Harrisburg on September 8, 2020.
 On January 4, 2021, Amtrak reduced service levels along the Keystone Service due to decreased ridership caused by the COVID-19 pandemic.
 With the reduction in service, the Keystone Service had seven roundtrips on weekdays and six roundtrips on weekends between Philadelphia and Harrisburg, with three daily roundtrips running the full route between New York City and Harrisburg.
 Most pre-pandemic service was restored on April 25, 2022, with eleven weekday Philadelphia–Harrisburg round trips.

 From March to November 2024, midday Keystone Service trains were replaced with buses west of Lancaster to allow for track work.
+Service between New York and Philadelphia was reduced to five daily round trips from February 14 to March 15, 2026, to allow one track from the Portal Bridge to be cut over to the new Portal North Bridge.